cado-security/product-help/docs/cado-response/manage/users-authentication/sso/okta.md

 # Okta OAuth Integration

 :::warning
-Okta OAuth integration is currently in beta.
 If you encounter issues, please contact support@cadosecurity.com describing your issue and providing as much detail about your configuration as possible.
 :::

 You can now enable the beta of Okta OAuth Integration in the Cado platform by going to `Settings > SSO > Okta OAuth`.